tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 Our platform needs to be a world-class, documented, secure, tested framework of capabilities for storing and retrieving diabetes data.
 Certain things are required from anything that wants to call itself a platform.

 Descriptions here will usually be terse -- fuller explanations of what they mean can usually be found in github or our trello boards; if you want to know more about something and can't find it here, ask us in our IRC channel and someone will help you find the right place.
+For all these links, see [the main page](http://tidepool-org.github.io/).

 ####For our own needs: